Jaybyrd-34/Blogpost/blog.md

 # Day in the life

 Today I am learning how to markdown a webpage with the basic_Mark Down_ language.
 As of right now it is very easy to understand and intuitive to write with.
-Initially I thought the only markdown language was html, which I think I have a pretty good handle on, but it has taken my a little over a month to fully feel comfutable and remember the syntax of.
+Initially I thought the only markdown language was html, which I think I have a pretty good handle on, but it has taken me a little over a month to fully feel comfortable and remember the syntax of it.
 It is nice to know that all I have to do to get a quick webpage up is use a few symbols and voala, I have a basic page ready to go.

 ## Git and Github